wilberquito/Thesis/README.md

-# A platform for classifying melanoma
+# A CAD Infrastructure for Melanoma Detection

 This repository contains the source code of my master's thesis in Data Science, I hardly recommend you to [read